RESULTS 2024:

 The U.S. makes a historic pledge for global child survival

-RESULTS’ advocacy helped to inspire the largest financial commitment that the United States has ever made to Gavi, the Vaccine Alliance.
-This international partnership supports low-income countries in delivering vaccines to the poorest, most vulnerable children.
-The Biden Administration pledged at least $1.58 billion over five years to support Gavi’s goal to vaccinate half a billion children and save the lives of more than 8 million children.
-RESULTS encouraged the White House to make a bold pledge and to do it early to encourage other donors to step up.
+RESULTS’ advocacy helped to inspire the largest financial pledge that the United States has ever made to Gavi, the Vaccine Alliance.
+This international partnership supports low-income countries in delivering vaccines to the most impoverished and vulnerable children.
+The Biden Administration pledged at least $1.58 billion over five years to support Gavi’s goal to vaccinate half a billion children, which would save the lives of more than 8 million children.
+RESULTS urged the White House to make a bold pledge and to do it early to encourage other donors to step up.

-We also built congressional support for the pledge.
+We also built strong bipartisan congressional support for the pledge.
 Our advocates played a vital role in getting more than half of the Senate and nearly half the House of Representatives to sign onto congressional letters calling for increased funding for Gavi.
 We also supported bipartisan House and Senate resolutions calling for robust U.S. support for lifesaving vaccines for countries deeply affected by poverty.
+That support will be critical to help ensure Gavi weathers a changing political landscape.

-To reinforce the need, we invited Dr. Theopista Masenge, a vaccine expert who is vice president of the Pediatric Association of Tanzania, to the U.S. She spoke at 25 events in four states and Washington, DC — including a congressional briefing.
-She also brief reporters from the Baltimore Sun, Devex, NPR, Politico, and Vox.
+To educate advocates, policymakers, and the media about the need, we invited Dr. Theopista Masenge, a vaccine expert who is vice president of the Pediatric Association of Tanzania, to the U.S. She spoke at 25 events in four states and Washington, DC — including a congressional briefing.
+She also briefed reporters from the Baltimore Sun, Devex, NPR, Politico, and Vox.

 READ Reauthorization Act becomes law to improve global education

-After championing the READ Reauthorization Act for over two years, we helped push the bill over the finish line in the final days of 2024.
+After championing the Reinforcing Education Accountability (READ) Reauthorization Act for over two years, we helped push the bill over the finish line in the final days of 2024.
 The legislation is an important step for increasing the impact and equity of U.S. investment in global education.

 RESULTS backed the creation and passage of the original READ Act in 2017.
 We relaunched our advocacy when it expired in 2023.
 Our advocates educated their members of Congress and the media about the global learning crisis — which worsened with the COVID pandemic — and the importance of reauthorizing the act.
 We also advised policymakers about ways to improve the legislation.

-The bill that President Biden signed into law increases the transparency and effectiveness of U.S. funding for global basic education.
+The bipartisan bill increases the transparency and effectiveness of U.S. funding for global basic education and reinforces the importance of these investments going forward.
 The improvements could translate into millions more children gaining access to education and the tools they need to thrive.

 MORE: Congress reauthorizes the READ Act, strengthening global education equity.
 Your advocacy helped get the READ Act to the finish line.
 “She’s an introvert but she’ll chase her member of Congress down the hall”: Eloise Sutherland flexes her brand of advocacy for global education.